galaxyproject/galaxy-hub/src/admin/config/windows/index.md

 ### Building Eggs

-Most eggs are platform-inspecific (e.g. Pure Python), and thus you can use the pre-built versions of these (from [http://eggs.g2.bx.psu.edu](http://eggs.g2.bx.psu.edu)).
+Most eggs are platform-agnostic (e.g. Pure Python), and thus you can use the pre-built versions of these (from [http://eggs.g2.bx.psu.edu](http://eggs.g2.bx.psu.edu)).
 Of the remaining eggs, not all are required by the default configuration.
 You'll need at a minimum:

 - bx-python
 - Cheetah